Four Best Short Treks in Nepal

 • Difficulty: Moderate

-The trek commences from Charikot, the district headquarters; and passes through small villages to reach Kuri.
-A steep climb from Kuri will take you to the hilltop of Kalinchowk Shrine from where you can relish in Himalayan delight.
+The trek commences in Charikot, the district headquarters, and passes through small villages before reaching Kuri.
+A steep climb from Kuri will take you to the hilltop of Kalinchowk Shrine, from where you can relish in Himalayan delight.